UltrosBot/Ultros-examples/README.md

 This is our standard example plugin, rewritten in [Hy](http://docs.hylang.org/en/stable/).
 Hy is included as a default Ultros requirement, as this allows it to import Hy plugins directly, for full integration with Ultros.

+### WebRoute

+This is a plugin that shows how to work with [the Web plugin](https://github.com/UltrosBot/Ultros-contrib/tree/master/Web) - Specifically, the correct way to add a route.
+As this plugin doesn't check for permissions, we do recommend that you don't load this plugin on a production server.